These Shared Bedroom Ideas for Small Rooms Double Up on Storage and Style

 If arguments are common between your children, go the extra mile to make sure a small shared bedroom is a fight-free zone.
 By splitting the room exactly in half, each kid gets their own space and doesn't need to worry about a sibling's clothing or toys getting in their way.
+It helps if they can at least agree on a decor theme, too!

 Even the most awkward spaces can fit a shared bedroom, and this staircase platform is proof.
 Similar to a trundle bed, one person sleeps slightly above the next, so this solution is ideal for close siblings.
 Tight quarters?
 Sure.
 Totally stylish shared bedroom idea?
 Absolutely.